Alright dads, listen up!

 The scoop is that you don’t have to wait until your child can kick a ball before you can really bond with them and be an active dad.

-They need the early days, weeks and months to bond closely together.
+Babies need the early days, weeks and months to bond closely together with their mothers.

 A secure attachment is vital to both the mother’s and baby’s wellbeing, and breastfeeding is often a way that mothers and babies bond with one another.